DotEfekts/ATCTools/README.md

 ### `AerodromeCharts.xml`
 The `AerodromeCharts.xml` contains information on each chart you want to add to an aerodrome for the Charts section.
-The `name` attribute is required per the XSD but is currently unused.
+The aerodrome `name` attribute is required per the XSD but is currently unused.
 The `parent` attribute for a city/area can be added but is currently unused.

 ```xml